-Nucleation mechanisms involving sulfuric acid (e.g. binary nucleation of H2SO4 and H2O) are the most common in the atmosphere.
-Because of this ubiquity, these mechanisms are often the only ones included in chemistry and climate models.
-In this study, it was not possible to determine whether sulfur chemistry was involved in nucleation using the available measurements.
-To fill this gap in measurements, the TOMAS box model was employed to examine whether existing nucleation schemes involving sulfuric acid could explain the observed nucleation rates.
-The source of H2SO4 employed in this box model was the biggest natural sulfur source, DMS.
-Utilisation of a box model was suitable for this study primarily because of the single homogeneous air-mass influencing the measurement location during the event.
-The purpose of the modelling study was to determine whether existing H2SO4dependent nucleation schemes could account for observations under the measured conditions.
-If, even under the most favourable conditions for DMS driven nucleation and growth (high DMS and OH- concentrations), the model cannot produce the observed number and rate of growth, it is likely that another species or alternate chemical mechanism is driving the nucleation chemistry.
+It was not possible to determine whether sulfur chemistry was involved in nucleation using the measurements available in this study.
+To fill this gap in measurements, the TOMAS box model was employed to examine whether existing binary nucleation schemes involving sulfuric acid could explain the observed nucleation rates.
+The source of $\rm H_2SO_4$ employed in this box model was the biggest natural sulfur source, DMS.
+Utilisation of a box model was suitable for this study primarily because of the single homogeneous air mass influencing the measurement location during the event.

+The purpose of the modelling study was to determine whether existing H_2SO_4 -dependent nucleation schemes could account for observations under the measured conditions.
+If, even under the most favourable conditions for DMS-driven nucleation and growth (high DMS and OH concentrations), the model cannot produce the observed number and rate of growth, it is likely that another species or alternate chemical mechanism is driving the nucleation chemistry.
 Because the study aimed for a qualitative result, it was suitable to account for the (potentially high) uncertainty associated with the input variables by using a wide range of both plausible and extreme values, outlined earlier in Table 1.

-Analysis of results determined that no combination of input parameters utilising either nucleation mechanism included in the model could simultaneously produce both

-25 the formation and growth rates necessary to explain the observed nucleation event.
-Inclusion of MSA chemistry into the model increased growth rates significantly, however this modification still did not result in any simulations that were able to reproduce observations.
+Analysis of results determined that no combination of input parameters utilising either nucleation mechanism included in the model could simultaneously produce both the formation and growth rates necessary to explain the observed nucleation event.
+A summary of the best results is presented in Table 2.
+It is clear that under all environmentally realistic conditions, formation rates were at the lower limit of observations, while growth rates were a factor of 2 lower than those observed.
+Inclusion of MSA chemistry into the model increased growth rates significantly (not presented); however, this modification still did not result in any simulations that were able to reproduce observations.

-Interestingly, when the background aerosol population was initialised with a single mode with a diameter of less than 3 nm (simulating seed aerosol), model simulations were able to reproduce the observed rates using a range of input variables.
-However, it was suspected that result was a consequence of the removal of the accumulation mode

-- 10 lation (100, 150, and 300 nm) modes.
+Interestingly, when the background aerosol population was initialised with a single mode with a diameter of less than 3 nm (simulating seed aerosol), model simulations were able to reproduce the observed rates using a range of input variables (case d in Table 2).
+However, it was suspected that this result was a consequence of the removal of the accumulation mode background populations, which would usually scavenge much of the condensible material, providing conditions where growth rates at these early stages were unrealistically high.
+To test realistic conditions, where both a seed population and an accumulation mode background population are present, the initial aerosol population was modified to have a dual mode distribution, with peaks in both the nucleation (1.5 nm) and accumulation (100, 150, and 300 nm) modes (case e in Table 2).
 Reintroduction of this background aerosol load, at a modest number concentration of 120 cm-3 (based on measurements), meant that even when seed populations were present, no set of input parameters could be found that could explain observations.

-It could be concluded then, that known sulfur chemistry alone, with or without MSA, is insufficient to explain the observed new particle formation event.
+It could be concluded then that known sulfur chemistry alone, with or without MSA, is insufficient to explain the observed new particle formation event.
 Since the most common precursors (i.e. organics, halogens and sulfuric acid) are unlikely to be able to explain the nucleation and growth alone, it is likely that an alternative species must be participating in this process.